Keeping Children Safe in Education

-Please remember that when the school refers a concern about a child to the Social Services Department, it is not accusing the parents of abuse but requesting that further investigation takes place to establish whether a child is at risk.
+Please remember that when the school refers a concern about a child to Children's Services, it is not accusing the parents of abuse but requesting that further investigation takes place to establish whether a child is at risk.

 Our Child Protection Policy is reviewed annually and is available on our Policies page.

-The School has a Designated Safeguarding Governor: Mrs D Wisby.
-She receives regular training and monitors the school’s policies and procedures to ensure that they remain robust and fit for purpose.
+The School has a Designated Safeguarding Governor: Mrs D Wisby./Mrs Clare Cooper.
+They receive regular training and monitors the school’s policies and procedures to ensure that they remain robust and fit for purpose.

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our Religious Education and PSHE curriculum, core values, work with external agencies, charities and the local community.
 Our school ethos ensures that pupils feel comfortable approaching staff if they have any concerns.
 Staff always follow up any concerns expressed by a child.

 We carefully check that all staff and volunteers are safe to work with our children.
 A number of checks are made including DBS checks, references, ID and employment history.
 We keep a Single Central Record of all this information and this is regularly monitored.